1kvsn/node-chat-app/README.md

 A Real Time Chat App using Node.js and Socket.io

+// upcoming features

+ - make chatrooms case-insensitive
+ - make usernames unique.
+Two people with same name will be rejected
+ - add a list of currently active chat rooms in the join page with dropdown above join button.

 Notes:
 - socket.emit() emits an event to a single connection whereas io.emit() emits an event to every single connection.